 The Company is obligated, under the Minimum Basic Agreement, to notify a writer of all writers currently or previously employed by the Company on the same material.
-At the request of any participating writer, the Company will notify the writer in writing of the name(s) of any writer(s) employed subsequent to such writer.
+On a television motion picture ninety (90) minutes or longer, the Company is required to notify all participating writers in writing of the name(s) of any subsequent writers.
+Such notice(s) shall be issued within a reasonable time after employment of each subsequent writer.

 The writer's responsibility begins at the moment the writer starts an assignment.
 A Guild Working Rule requires that the writer ascertain from the proper authorities in the production company the names of any other writers currently assigned to the same material.
-The writer also must notify any such writers of the fact that the writer has been assigned to the material.
+The writer also must notify any of such other writers of the fact that the writer has been assigned to the material.